Skip to main content

 Trisul Hub Scaling Rules

-HubFor every medium volume probe + Every 5 concurrent users1CPU + 2GB
+HubFor every medium volume probe + Every 5 concurrent users+1CPU core and +2GB RAM

 Trisul Probe Scaling Rules